-“Lan Zhan, those are songs from your sect.
+“Lan Zhan, these are songs from your sect.
 Even I can recognize how old some of them are.
 You shouldn’t show them to a stranger, let alone give them away.”

 “Keep them,” Lan Wangji repeated, as unmoving as marble.
 “Learn them.
 If they are of no use to you, then I will take them back.”